aliciaviernes/simple_prefix_verbs_german/README.md

 regex_for_verbs.py > regular expression for the sorting out of the verbs relevant to the project

 prefixed_verbs.txt > manually processed prefix verb list

+count_occurences.py > module used for the extraction of the most frequent verbs

 only_the_most_significant.csv > list containing simple and prefix verbs (manually modified)